gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/operators.md

 | `pullback`          | [`prepare_pullback`](@ref)             | [`prepare_pullback_same_point`](@ref)    |
 | `hvp`               | [`prepare_hvp`](@ref)                  | [`prepare_hvp_same_point`](@ref)         |

-High-level operators are prepared using a "typical" input `x`.
-Low-level operators are prepared using either a "typical" input `x`, or an "exact" input `x` and a typical seed `v` (this is what "same point" means, see below).
 In addition, the preparation syntax depends on the number of arguments accepted by the function.

 | signature  | preparation signature                      |